OlegAxenow/refinid/Readme.md

 	Assert.That(id.Shard, Is.EqualTo(0xCC));
 	Assert.That(id.Reserved, Is.EqualTo(0xBB));

-### DefaultLongIdFactory
+### DefaultLongIdProvider

-*DefaultLongIdFactory* provides *Create* method to retrieve new identifier for specified entity type.
+*DefaultLongIdProvider* provides *Create* method to retrieve new identifier for specified entity type.
 This factory is thread-safe.

 Two things are not trivial, let me explain it: